NACLab/ngc-learn/docs/tutorials/lava/hebbian_learning.md

 <img src="../../images/tutorials/lava/lava_fields.jpg" width="350" /> <br>

-While viewing the receptive fields tells us that it trained we may also want to view raster plots for each of our three images.
-To do this we will make use of the monitor defined above.
+While viewing the receptive fields qualitatively tells us that our spiking model has trained, we may also want to view the [raster plots](ngclearn.utils.viz.raster) -- visual depictions of the underlying spike patterns acquired in the hidden layer of our model -- for each of our three image patterns (as they are fed into our trained model).
+To do this, we will make use of the monitor we defined above in the following manner:

 ```python
     ## Turning off learning